JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lab.md

 Note also that Julia's `CUDA.jl` is not a tensor compiler.
 With the exception of broadcast fusion, which is easily transferable to GPUs, there is no optimization between different kernels from the compiler point of view.
 Furthermore, memory allocations on GPU are handled by Julia's GC, which is single threaded and often not as aggressive, therefore similar application code can have different memory footprints on the GPU.

 Nowadays there is a big push towards simplifying programming of GPUs, mainly in the machine learning community, which often requires switching between running on GPU/CPU to be a one click deal.
-However this may not always yield the required results, because the GPU's computation model is different from the CPU, see lecture *TODO LINK*.
+However this may not always yield the required results, because the GPU's computation model is different from the CPU, see [lecture](@ref gpu_lecture).
 This being said Julia's `Flux.jl` framework does offer such capabilities [^2]

 ```julia
 using Flux, CUDA